-For a textured finish that resembles stucco or polished marble, Venetian plaster can be used to give your interior the feel of old world Europe.
+For a textured finish that resembles stucco or polished marble, Venetian plaster can be used to give your interior the feel of old-world Europe.
 The plaster is applied with a putty knife at a 15-30 degree angle to the floor.
-Once this first coat has dried, a second coat of plaster is applied at a 60-90 degree angle.
+Once this first coat has dried, the second coat of plaster is applied at a 60-90 degree angle.

-Whether you choose sponging on or sponging off depends on how dramatic or subtle you wish the final result to be.
+Whether you choose to sponge on or sponging off depends on how dramatic or subtle you wish the final result to be.
 Sponging on gives a more dramatic and textured appearance while the end results of sponging off tend to be more subtle.

 Stone finish paints are perhaps the easiest and least expensive choice of all the faux finishes.
 It involves using paint with a sandy texture that is gritty to the touch when dry.
 This gives the appearance of a stone wall.

-The application is the same as regular paint and, just like regular paint you can get stone finish paints in just about any colour you wish.
+The application is the same as regular paint and, just like regular paint, you can get stone finish paints in just about any color you wish.